Parliamentary.ai

 Groups Affected

-• Homeowners: Homeowners of properties bought or sold after April 1st, 2000, will see their council tax potentially increase or decrease depending on which band their property falls into under the new system.
+• Homeowners: Those who bought their homes after April 1st, 2000 will see their council tax potentially increase or decrease depending on the new valuation band and their property's value.

 Full Text